kaylah176/Credit-Risk-Classification/report-template.md

       Healthy Loans: 0.99 High Risk Loands: 0.99

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 When the data is oversampled to have an equal amount of healthy loans and high risk loans, the model has an identical performance for predicting both classes.
 This demonstrates that with balanced data the model is equally effective at predicting both healthy loans (low default) and high risk (high default loans).
 However, with the original data since its split towards healthy loans the model more accurately predicted healthy loans compared to high risk loans.
 Overall, this indicates that dataset compositions can influence its predictive accuracy for different classes.